SiddhiPrabhu1995/Big-Data-Systems-Intelligence-Analytics/Assignment 1/Assignment-1-Part-2/README.md

 1. Creating userpool -> Create User -> Confirming the user in user pool

+2. Install fastapi cloudauth library -> `pip install fastapi-cloudauth`

-2. Configure authadd.py fastapi file -> execute the fastapi file in command prompt `uvicorn authadd:app --reload --port 8000`
+3. Configure authadd.py fastapi file -> execute the fastapi file in command prompt `uvicorn authadd:app --reload --port 8000`

-3. Go to http://127.0.0.1:8000 to view the fastapi in swagger ui locally
+4. Go to http://127.0.0.1:8000 to view the fastapi in swagger ui locally

-4. Authorize the API to access the API's
+5. Authorize the API to access the API's

-5. Click on 'Authorize' button -> Enter Token ID -> Click on 'Authorize'
+6. Click on 'Authorize' button -> Enter Token ID -> Click on 'Authorize'

+7. Only authorized users can access the API's

 ### Task 2 : Save the tokens tied to the user-API into dynamodb

+1. Writing a lambda function to manually insert generated tokens into DynamoDB

+2. Storing the Tokens into DynamoDB Table

 ### Task 3 : Create an API that will validate whether the token is valid or not